Spain suspends home evictions for most needy

 "This is an emergency response to mitigate the effects of the worst of the economic crisis," Deputy Prime Minister Soraya Saenz de Santamaria said at a weekly press conference.

-In a country where a million homes lie empty, the legacy of a decade-long housing boom that crashed in 2008, she said the government would also increase the amount of social housing available at low rents for people who have lost their homes.
+In a country where a million homes lie empty, the legacy of a decade-long housing boom that crashed in 2008, Spain will also increase the amount of social housing available at low rents for people who have lost their homes, she said.

-The Spanish banking association (AEB) said its members understood the latest measures, but noted that their cost would fall exclusively on the banks.

-The AEB agreed with the government last week to suspend evictions for two years for those most in need.

-Spanish banks, many of which are about to receive the first funds from a 100 billion euro (80 billion pounds) credit line from a European bailout, have repossessed 400,000 properties since 2008, though not all of those are residential.
+Spanish banks, many of which are about to receive the first funds from a 100 billion euro ($127 billion) credit line from a European bailout, have repossessed 400,000 properties since 2008, though not all of these are residential.

 Though most evictions following the real estate crash involved immigrants, more Spaniards are now losing their homes, experts say, as unemployment benefit runs out and family networks fray in the worst recession in half a century.